 Dr Dennys Gillies was appointed part-time Radiologist in 1947, and Dr A Wilson joined the staff as full-time Radiologist in 1952, and Dr Guy Beetham was also appointed that year.
 Dr McMyn joined the staff in 1953.
 Dr Feltham resigned in 1955, and later that year, Dr Beetham moved to Palmerston North, and Dr McMyn moved to Green Lane Hospital in Auckland.
 John Boyd-Wilson was appointed in 1956, and Dr Graeme Sim in 1959, both on a part-time basis.
 Dr Buick had been appointed for 4 months in 1957, and he returned to the staff in 1961.
 Dr John Cairney was appointed in 1960, moved to Palmerston North in 1961, returning in 1962.

 From 1928 - 1948, there were just 2 radiographic rooms in the Department, Rooms A & B. In 1948, Room C was created as a screening room.
 In 1955, Room B was subdivided, creating Room D, a small room for chest Xrays only.
-Room E was created in ground floor space at the south end of the "Matron's Block" in 1958, and was used as the cardiac catheterisation room.
+Room E was, from 1958, used as the cardiac catheterisation room.